etensec/etensec/README.md

 ## Objective

 Growing up surrounded by computers has led me to become a professional in Cybersecurity.
-I currently aim to become a Cybersecurity Analyst and ultimately become an ethical hacker.
+I currently aim to become a Network Engineer and ultimately become an ethical hacker.

 ## Skills